jojomatik/blockcluster/README.md

 ```
 Open `http://[your ip]:8081` in your browser.

-**To enable hot reloads**, configure a file watcher for the TypeScript files in the `backend/src` directory to run `tsc` in the `backend` directory and run the following command:
+**To enable hot reloads**, configure a file watcher for the TypeScript files in the `backend/src` directory to run `npm run build` in the `backend` directory and run the following command:
 ```sh
 docker-compose -f docker-compose.yml -f docker-compose.dev.yml up
 ```